Burnside-St. Chads, Newfoundland and Labrador

 Burnside-St. Chads is a local service district and designated place on the Eastport Peninsula in the Canadian province of Newfoundland and Labrador.
+Burnside is located approximately 100km northeast of Clarenville.
 A port is located in Burnside through which the MV Grace Sparkes services the isolated island outport of St. Brendan's.
-Burnside-St. Chads community had a population of 79 in the 2021 census.
+Burnside-St. Chads had a population of 79 in the 2021 census.

 Geography

 Burnside-St. Chads is in Newfoundland within Subdivision D of Division No. 7.